scooter-lacroix/claude-code-prompt-enhancer/README.md

 # Claude Code Prompt Enhancement System

-A sophisticated hook system that intelligently enhances user prompts before they are processed by Claude, adding relevant context, examples, and structured guidance to improve response quality and consistency.
+A hook system that intelligently enhances user prompts before they are processed by Claude, adding relevant context, examples, and structured guidance to improve response quality and consistency.

 ## Overview